 She is not caring about who or what comes her way.
 And who knows how far this lie could have gone.

 She continued with all smiles and lies, even after the truth came out.

 Elizabeth’s actions could be a microcosm of a case for a modern problem in society, where the need to be successful or at least appear successful outweighs everything else.

 There is another fault at play.
 Here a fault in the Human condition.

 It’s the illusionary effect, where if you repeat a lie enough times, people start to believe it.

 Especially, if you have credible names surrounding the product.

 SEC settled with Elizabeth Holmes in March 2018.

-Sunny, still hasn’t reached the settlement with SEC.
+Sunny still hasn’t settled with SEC.

 To be continued…